George Estabrooks

 George Hoben Estabrooks (December 16, 1895 – December 30, 1973) was a Canadian-American psychologist and an authority on hypnosis during World War II.
 He was a Harvard University graduate, a Rhodes Scholar, and chairman of the Department of Psychology at Colgate University.
-He claimed to have used hypnosis to help spies have split personalities to not actually know they were spies in case of capture.
-He stated it was easy to create and easy to cure using hypnosis.
+By the 1920s, a handful of scientists, Estabrooks claimed, “had learned how to split certain complex individuals into multiple personalities like Jekyll-Hydes.”
+This technique was the most “fascinating and dangerous applications of hypnosis ... used in military intelligence.”